mennetorelli/Plumberz/README.md

 So we can see that the performance gain of the conduit version is much smaller, and that indicates that the stream processing paradigm adds much overhead to the computation.

+## Conclusions

+So the conclusion is that if we have a program doing some one-off processing of a large file, as long as we have a lazy I/O version running fine now, there's probably no good performance reason to convert it over to a streaming package.
+In fact, streaming is more likely to add some overhead, so the evidence is that, in non trivial examples like our wordcount case, a well optimized lazy I/O solution would out-perform a well optimized streaming solution.